iconben/loyalty-tiers/backend/README.md

 1. Schedule to run recalculation on the fist day of each UTC year;
 2. Recalculate when a new order for a new customer or when an order is since last year

-### The endpoints for external app and admins:
+### The endpoints:
-- To report completed order:
+- 1. To report completed order:

   ```
   {POST} /orders
   ```

-- To manually recalculate loyalty tier:
+- 2. To manually recalculate loyalty tier:

   for all customers: